-Rob manages the IT, Collections, and Build Grounds & Maintenance Departments.
-When not helping out on the reference desk, he is negotiating contracts, reviewing new technologies for the library, experimenting with machine learning, and helping where he can.
+Rob manages the IT, Collections, and newly formed Data Governance and Analytics department.
+When not helping out on the reference desk, he negotiates contracts, reviews new technologies for the library, experiments with machine learning, and helps where he can.
 He is also a co-author of the ALA Bill of Rights Article VII and a privacy advocate.
-When away from the office, Rob is working on his home, car, and remote troubleshooting his parent's computers.
+When away from the office, Rob works on his home, car and remote troubleshooting his parent's computers.

 Human Resources Manager

 Michelle wants to change her job title from Human Resources Manager to Coach/Advocate/Counselor/Cheerleader/Enforcer/All Around Awesome Helper, but that's too much to put on a business card.
 Michelle enjoys supporting staff in all their endeavors and is endlessly fascinated by the many cool things that happen in libraries.
 In her spare time, Michelle loves to read, spend time with family, play board games on the rare occasion everyone cooperates, and talk about how adorable her dog is (just ask- there are lots of pictures!).